mjvu/MIS-373-Labs/README.md

 # MIS-373-Labs
 This repository includes the weekly labs I completed in my MIS 373 class.
 The instructions for these labs are not included as I do not have the permissions to upload them outside of class.
 Please note that these labs have not been updated since I turned them in, so they are likely to be filled with errors and inefficiencies.
+Also, these are not all the labs I have completed for the class as some only required running simple commands or following instructions.

 The following are the labs along with a description of the instructions and the score I received on them.

 1. java_mjv893.zip (12/12):